Universität Bonn

 Tobias ten Brink (Constructor University)

 China’s transformation from a poor, peripheral country to a major global power has been unprecedented in its scale and speed.
 Like other major powers before it, China’s ascent has placed it at the center of global economic, social and political processes.
 Trying to understand the implications of China’s rise, this panel explores whether China is emerging as an empire and whether it adapts amidst a global order that is increasingly informed by geopolitics.
 While empire-building in the Chinese case appears to be predominantly economic in nature, rather than through military coercion and conquest, this panel examines two sets of processes that we argue are central to the emergence of a novel form of empire: (a) multiple forms of autonomy building to minimize dependencies from incumbent powers or external critical infrastructure and knowledge; and (b) processes that intentionally or unintentionally increase dependence of others, thereby creating conditions for the establishment of exercising authority abroad.
 Moreover, by examining preference formation and policy learning under authoritarianism, the papers in this panel aim to identify the domestic mechanisms through which Chinese international practices are adapted and how these shape empire building and processes of peripheralization.
+In short, this panel investigates whether and how China is learning to become an empire under the conditions of a global order in transition.

 Panel organiser: